-Gloria D. Gray is chairwoman of the Metropolitan Water District Board of Directors, the first African-American to lead the board and only the second woman to do so in the district’s 90-year history.
-She is also the recently elected president of the West Basin’s Board of Directors, where she has served for 14 years.
+Gloria D. Gray is the immediate past chairwoman of the Metropolitan Water District of Southern California Board of Directors.
+She was the first African-American to lead the board, from January 1, 2019 - December 31, 2022, and only the second woman to do so in the district’s 90-year history.

-In May 2012, Gray was confirmed by the Los Angeles County Board of Supervisors as a member of the Oversight Commission for the dissolution of the City of Carson Redevelopment Agency.
-In 2013, she was recruited by the Obama administration to interview for a cabinet position in the Department of the Interior.
+In May 2012, she was confirmed by the Los Angeles County Board of Supervisors as a member of the Oversight Commission for the dissolution of the city of Carson’s Redevelopment Agency.
+In 2013, she was recruited by President Obama’s administration to interview for a cabinet position in the Department of the Interior.

 In 2014, West Basin’s Board of Directors appointed Gray as their representative to the Association of California Water Agencies Region 8, where she currently serves as chair as well as a representative to the ACWA Joint Powers Insurance Authority.
 She also was appointed to represent West Basin as a voting board member on the Santa Monica Bay Restoration Commission. .
 During her first term for West Basin, Gray initiated West Basin’s Local Business Enterprise Program and Local Banking Program that allows local businesses to better compete for work and enhances the local community within West Basin’s service area.

 In October 2012, Gray received the “Honorable Harriett Wieder” award for her leadership in water from the Southern California Water Committee.
 She also has been honored by the Friends of the Sisters at the Well for her leadership in civic and public engagement, and the Friends of Ballona Wetlands for her leadership on current and future water supply issues.